lestercantor/gymfinity/README.md

 From the [w3c validator website](https://validator.w3.org/nu/?doc=https%3A%2F%2Flestercantor.github.io%2Fgymfinity%2Findex.html), I have errors and warnings about duplicate ID's used, however, I am not sure of a solution to the problem as I needed the same styles for the tags that were used.
 Since I needed the same styles for the footers, the same errors and warnings are across each page.
 Another issue I am not sure of how to fix is to make the paragraph tag in the footer to be part of the unordered list, as I needed the list style and tags to make the footer content as it is.

+To fix these errors, I realised that ID's are used for unique changes, so having multiple ID's being used was against the validity in the HTML validation.
+My solution to fix this was to make them a class so that multiple elements can have the styling that I want.

 ### CSS Validation
 ![Alt text](docs/css-validation.png)
 Passing my direct code through [w3c jigsaw css validator](https://jigsaw.w3.org/css-validator/validator), my CSS stylesheet passed with no errors found.